onymous-games/whisper-rpg/README.md

 In playing Cairn, I was an outlaw named Loop.
 Because there were no special abilities associated with that background, I focused on playing out the intentions of an outlaw being in a band of people out to rescue the king's son.
 Upon meeting another rescue party, I tried to rob them while they were sleeping.
 The adventuring party laughed as I looted dead bodies smelling strongly of vomit.
 The experience was different for the group *because* I was an outlaw.
 When I've played rogues in the past, I have tended to stick to lawful good - focusing on skillset.
 This was a much fuller role-playing experience

-In playing Vaeson, I was a fey changeling named Chad Chadbourne.
-I was part of a monster hunting group that hunted all sorts of dark creatures - including the fey.
+In playing Vaeson, I was a fey changeling who was part of a monster hunting group.
+We hunted all sorts of dark creatures - including the fey.
 Playing out hiding my identity from the rest of the party and eternally searching for my heritage (my reason to join the hunting group) was incredibly rewarding.
 I normally play fey/elf/spiritually-in-tune creatures when I play a TTRPG, but this was the first time that my background played into how I interacted with the world.
 All without a focus on "choosing an elf because it gives me better dexterity."

 In both of these scenarios, the class and race drew me further in to playing out the character.
 Your character should have a rich background.
 That background should be central to how you play out your character, not a means to a better attribute.